 The conclusions of this study show how large housing units inherited from the 1960's and 1970's and contemporary urban demand can meet.
 The destiny of large building stocks depends on the urban policy context within which they stand.
-The lessons of Leipzig Grunau must not be forgotten, at a time where very large scale high rise residential complexes are being built, be it in China or in North African Cities.
-At a time where the regeneration of the building stock in many cities in the Russian Federation poises several urban and economic challenges.
+The lessons of Leipzig-Grunau must not be forgotten, at a time where very large scale high rise residential complexes are being built, be it in China or in North African Cities and at a time where the regeneration of the building stock in many cities in the Russian Federation poses several urban and economic challenges.

-&lt;sup>6 "Four thousands dwellings an hour".
+6 "Four thousands dwellings an hour".
 N.Buchoud.
 In Strategic City, Part I, Lost in urbanization.
 Chap 1

-&lt;sup>7 "Colonial heritage, cities and citizenship in the Carribean and South America".
+7 "Colonial heritage, cities and citizenship in the Caribbean and South America".
 N.Rey, in Strategic City, Part I, Chap 4.

-&lt;sup>8 Mohammed Fawzi Zniber, Collège des architectes et urbanistes du Maroc.
+8 Mohammed Fawzi Zniber, Collège des architectes et urbanistes du Maroc.
 New Moroccan Town Planning Experience, Planning Africa Conference : Shaping the future, April 2008.